kslamph/git-commit-message-generator/README.md

 The extension can be configured through VS Code's settings:

-- `gitCommitMessageGenerator.baseUrl`: Base URL for the LLM API (default: 'https://api.openai.com/v1')
+- `onlyautocommit.baseUrl`: Base URL for the LLM API (default: 'https://api.openai.com/v1')
-- `gitCommitMessageGenerator.modelId`: Model ID to use for generating commit messages (default: 'gpt-3.5-turbo')
+- `onlyautocommit.modelId`: Model ID to use for generating commit messages (default: 'gpt-3.5-turbo')

-To set your API key, use the "Git Commit Message Master: Set API Key" command from the Command Palette.
+To set your API key, use the "Only Auto Commit: Set API Key" command from the Command Palette.

 ## Usage

 1. Stage your changes in Git
-2. Click the "Generate Commit Message" button in the Source Control view
+2. Use the "Only Auto Commit: Generate Commit Message" command from the Command Palette or click the "Generate Commit Message" button in the Source Control view
 3. The generated commit message will appear in the commit message input box

 ## Development